evhub/rpgengine/README.md

 Once you have imported a PC a whole new suite of commands are available to you.
 Here is a list of some of them and how to use them:
 ```
-deal a		# This will cause your character to take 'a' damage.
+deal: a		# This will cause your character to take 'a' damage.
 RPGEngine will keep track of your health.
-				# NOTE: Type 'status' to display your health without using this command.
+				# NOTE: Type 'status:' to display your health without using this command.
-cast 2		# This will use up one of your level '2' spell slots.
+cast: 2		# This will use up one of your level '2' spell slots.
-				# NOTE: Type 'casts' for a list of all your casts.
+				# NOTE: Type 'casts:' for a list of all your casts.
-rest		# This will restore your spell slots and a portion of your health (default is your level).
+rest:		# This will restore your spell slots and a portion of your health (default is your level).
-character	# This will display a basic summary of your character
+character:	# This will display a basic summary of your character
-				# NOTE: Type 'skills' to display your skills.
+				# NOTE: Type 'skills:' to display your skills.
 ```

 ### EQUIPPING WEAPONS:
 Upon loading in your PC you will notice that the variables 'attack' and 'damage' are left undefined.
 That is because the program doesn't know what weapon you would like to use.
 Here are the commands you would use to tell it:
 ```
-weapons					# This will list off the different weapons available to you.
+weapons:					# This will list off the different weapons available to you.
 								# NOTE: This list will include the different ways that you could hold your weapon or the different ranges you could use it at as separate weapons.
 Each of these will be labeled as 'weapon_#' with each number corresponding to a different way of holding or a different range.
-equip unarmed			# This will equip the weapon 'unarmed'.
+equip:: unarmed				# This will equip the weapon 'unarmed'.
 Doing this will set the values of 'attack' and 'damage' to those of the weapon you have chosen.
-create weapon 1 1d2+1	# This will create a weapon called 'weapon' that has a '1' attack and a '1d2+1' damage.
+create:: weapon:: 1:: 1d2+1	# This will create a weapon called 'weapon' that has a '1' attack and a '1d2+1' damage.
 ```

 ### CONNECTING TO OTHERS:
 One of RPGEngine's main features is the ability to connect to others.
 Once a connection is creaed a whole suite of new features become available.
 Creating a connection is quite simple and only requires a couple of commands:
 ```
-join 25566 8.24.563.274	# This command is used to connect to a game that is being created by the host.
+client:: 25566:: 8.24.563.274	# This command is used to connect to a game that is being created by the host.
 The first variable is the port, the second is the IP address.
-host 25566 4			# This command is used to host a game.
+host:: 25566:: 4				# This command is used to host a game.
 The first variable is the port, the second variable is the number of players.
 The game will not start until that number of players have joined.
 									# NOTE: It is recommended that the host explicitly forward the port he/she would like to use for hosting.
 Not doing so may cause other players to be unable to connect.
-disconnect				# This command will disconnect you from whomever you are currently connected to.
+disconnect:						# This command will disconnect you from whomever you are currently connected to.
 ```

 ### CHATTING:
 RPGEngine comes with built-in chat functionality while connected to others.
 Here is a list of commands to use that functionality:
 ```
-chat					# This command turns chat on or off for you.
+chat:					# This command turns chat on or off for you.
 Use this command to prevent yourself from receiving chat messages.
 "my cmb is "+cmb		# Putting something in quotation marks will send a chat message.
 Variables can be added to messages just like they were numbers and their values will be added to the string.
 ```

 ### PLAYING ENCOUNTERS:
 RPGEngine also supports a dynamic game system.
 This comes in the form of a large grid that you can move your character around if you are a player or draw in places and enemies if you are the host.
 Using this system is somewhat complicated at first.
 We'll start with the basics:
 ```
-encounter	# This command will initiate an encounter.
+encounter:	# This command will initiate an encounter.
 All connected players must enter the encounter to start.
 ```

 Once you are part of a game you will see a window fairly empty except for the players at the center.
 Now you need to be able to do things in your world.
 Here are the keyboard combinations for the things you can do: